DerekYves/blog_archives/_posts/2016-05-10-Sharing_R_code_in_a_group.markdown

         	fdirs$prjdta <- "D:/your_data/"
         }

-5. Depending on your setup you may have multiple project or data root folders you want to declare.
+5. Depending on your setup you may have multiple project or data folders you want to declare.
-To keep my life simple on my development machine, I try and make all data a sub-directory of prjdta and all scripts a subdirectory of prjdir.
+To keep my life simple on my development machine, I try and make all data a sub-directory of "prjdta" and all scripts a subdirectory of "prjdir".
 Once you have these set using the platform agnostic pattern outlined in step 4, you're ready to build out all your subdirectories.
-Because every sub-directory is a child of the root directories, make sure to always build new variables using the either (in my example) either prjdta or prjdir.
-This is the key to making code work across different platforms.
+Because every sub-directory is a child of the your root directories defined in step 4, make sure to always build new directory variables using one of the root directories (in my example, "prjdta" or "prjdir").
+This is the key to making the code work across different platforms.
+It's what allows the variable representing a folder to seamlessly shift between "C:/projects/some_folder" and "~/projects/some-folder" depending on the host which calls the script.
-One added very useful bonus: if I move, say, my main data folder, I don’t have to rewrite 100 variable names in dozens of scripts.
-I just change the root data folder (in this example, “fdirs$prjdta”) once and everything else takes care of itself.
+One added and very useful bonus: if I move, say, my main data folder, I don’t have to rewrite 100 variable names in dozens of scripts.
+I just change the root data folder (in this example, “fdirs$prjdta”) *once* in *one* file and everything else takes care of itself in my batch environment.
 Here’s some examples:

         # Add some child objects to the fdirs environment:
         fdirs$dqrptsrc   <- paste0(fdirs$prjdta, "data_quality/source/")
-        if(show==1) cat("\ndqrptsrc =", fdirs$dqrptsrc)
+        if(show==1 & interactive()) cat("\ndqrptsrc =", fdirs$dqrptsrc)
         if(make==1) system(paste0("mkdir -p ", fdirs$dqrptsrc))

         # Define some colors for (say) GGPlot using your organization's color codes: